EolnMsuk/PyFirewall/README.md

 The main window can be minimized to the system tray.
 Use **Close** from the tray menu to fully exit the application.

-The **Settings** tab controls alert thresholds, Auto-Block Protection, the maximum number of retained Live Monitor/Alerts rows, and the UI theme.
+The **Settings** tab controls alert thresholds, Auto-Block Protection, the connection/alert history limit, and the UI theme.

+When a threshold is exceeded, the connection is recorded in **Alerts**.
+Auto-Block prompting is used for applications that do not already have an application rule.

-Default settings include:
+### Default Settings

 | Setting | Default |
 |---|---:|